ndmitchell/hlint/README.md

 ## Hacking HLint

-### Tests

-Tests can be run either from within a `ghci` session by typing `:test` or by running the standalone binary's tests via `stack exec hlint test`.
+Contributions to HLint are most welcome, following [my standard contribution guidelines](https://github.com/ndmitchell/neil/blob/master/README.md#contributions).
+You can run the tests either from within a `ghci` session by typing `:test` or by running the standalone binary's tests via `stack exec hlint test`.

 New tests for individual hints can be added directly to source and hint files by adding annotations bracketed in `<TEST></TEST>` code comment blocks.
 As some examples: